 When it comes to supplements and performance-enhancing drugs, there are many questions about whether or not these supplements are legal to take.
 So, are smelling salts legal?

-The quick answer is yes, ammonia smelling salts are completely legal to possess and use.
+Ammonia smelling salts are completely legal to possess and use.
 In the United States, there are no laws restricting them, and every major weightlifting/powerlifting organization allows them to be used in competitions.

 While smelling salts may be legal, there are a few caveats you might want to learn about before you start using them.